georgia-tech-db/evadb/README.md

 ## What is EVA?

-EVA is a new database system tailored for video analytics -- think MySQL for videos.
-It supports a simple SQL-like language for querying videos (e.g., finding frames in a movie with your favorite actor or find touchdowns in a football game).
+EVA is a new database system tailored for video analytics -- think PostgreSQL for videos.
+It supports a SQL-like language for querying videos (e.g., finding frames in a movie with your favorite actor or finding touchdowns in a football game).
 It comes with a wide range of commonly used computer vision models.

 ## Why EVA? ##

-👀 Easily query videos in user-facing applications with a simple SQL-like interface for commonly used computer vision models.
+👀 Easily query videos in user-facing applications with a SQL-like interface for commonly used computer vision models.

 🚅 Speed up queries and save money spent on model inference using in-built sampling, caching, and filtering optimizations.